Yoga For Anxiety

 Yoga is a practice that allows us to consciously breath and move, activating the parasympathetic nervous system, which calms down and relaxes the body and the mind.

-When practicing yoga asanas or ‘yoga poses’ and pranayama ‘breathing exercises’ we are taught to take notice of where the mind travels to and to bring your awareness back to your breath and body, learning how to observe what is happening in your body and mind and then consciously bringing your attention back to your breath over time will become habitual and you can use these tools in your every day life to stay present, focused and worry free.
+When practicing yoga asanas or ‘yoga poses’ and pranayama ‘breathing exercises’ you are taught to take notice of when the mind travels and to bring your awareness back to your breath and body, learning how to observe what is happening in your body and mind and then consciously bringing your attention back to your breath without any judgement.

 Check out my Instagram account to find my favourite yoga poses to help relieve stress & anxiety - www.instagram.com/whispawellness/